russtoku/froide2/docs/configuration.rst

     EMAIL_HOST_PASSWORD = "password"
     EMAIL_USE_TLS = True

-Also define the parameters for sending FoI-Mails to public bodies.
+Also define the parameters for sending FoI-Mails to public agencies.
 They might be different because they can either be sent from a fixed address and with a special `Reply-To` field or directly from a special address::